fossabot/blaze/README.md

 ## Build

-There is only [cargo](https://github.com/rust-lang/cargo) dependency to compile the rust code into Python module.
+There is only [cargo](https://github.com/rust-lang/cargo) dependency to compile the rust code into a Python module.

 ```bash
 ~$ sudo apt install cargo
 ```

-By default, **blaze** is built against the Python 2.7 libraries for maximum platform support.
+By default, **blaze** is built for Python 2.7 support.
 However, in order to build for Python 3+, please [edit Cargo.toml](./src/Cargo.toml) and run `make`.
-Otherwise, building is as simple as running `make`:

 ```bash
 ~$ make